EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 If a user is interested in visualizing or analyzing the genomic region corresponding to a specific gene, the easiest way is to retrieve its coordinates from the *Search by gene* menu.
 This menu is updated accordingly to the selected *reference genome*.
 To search for a gene of interest you can start typing the gene name in the menu and a list with the matching entries will be displayed below.
 Once your gene of interest appears you can click on it and the tool will automatically load its coordinates.
-Note that if changing the reference genome after selecting for a gene the coordinates will not update automatically, but you have to search againg for the gene in the menu.
+Note that if changing the reference genome after selecting for a gene the coordinates will not update automatically, but you have to search again for the gene in the menu.
 This is for safety reasons since not all reference genomes encodes for the same genes, or have different nomenclatures.

 <img src="GV_search_gene.png" alt="GV search by gene function" width="30%">